Positivity of Intersection Multiplicity Over a Two-Dimensional Base: Introduction

 \subsection{Detecting Transversality}

 Our second application is best phrased in geometric language.
 Let $X = \Spec A$ where $A$ is a regular local ring, and suppose that $Y$ and $Z$ are closed, integral subschemes that meet in a single point and whose dimensions add up to $\dim X$.
 When $A$ contains a field, Serre's proof of positivity actually shows that $\chi^{\mco_{X}}(\mco_Y,\mco_Z) \geq e(\mco_Y)e(\mco_Z)$.
-(Here, $e(\mco_Y)$ is just the Hilbert-Samuel multiplicity of $\mco_Y$ with respect to the maximal ideal.)
+(Here, $e(\mco_Y)$ and $e(\mco_Z)$ are just the Hilbert-Samuel multiplicities of $\mco_Y$ and $\mco_Z$ with respect to the maximal ideal.)
 In \cite{Skalit} we show that this bound also holds when $A$ is of mixed-characteristic and unramified.
-Since $e(\mco_Y) = 1$ precisely when $Y$ is regular, the inequality $\chi^{\mco_X}(\mco_Y,\mco_Z) \geq e(\mco_Y)e(\mco_Z)$ is saying that intersection multiplicity is sensitive to the singularities on $Y$ and $Z$.
+Since $e(\mco_Y) = 1$ precisely when $Y$ is regular (and likewise for $Z$), the inequality $\chi^{\mco_X}(\mco_Y,\mco_Z) \geq e(\mco_Y)e(\mco_Z)$ is saying that intersection multiplicity is sensitive to the singularities on $Y$ and $Z$.

 With this lower bound established (at least in the unramified case), it is natural to ask under what circumstances the intersection multiplicity is minimized.
-If we carry over the intuition from B\'{e}zout-type theorems in $\mathbb{P}_{\mathbb{C}}^n$, we would expect $\chi^{\mco_X}(\mco_Y,\mco_Z) = e(\mco_Z)e(\mco_Z)$ precisely when $Y$ and $Z$ meet ``transversely'' --- that is, when their tangent cones intersect trivially.\footnote{We are \textbf{not} assuming that $Y$, $Z$, or $Y \cap Z$ are non-singular; for us, ``transverse'' is solely a condition on the dimension of the intersection of the tangent cones.} Algebraically, this amounts to saying that $\gr \mco_Y \otimes_{\gr \mco_X} \gr \mco_Z$ is zero-dimensional.
-One direction of this implication, that a transverse intersection implies the equality, is a result of Tennison \cite{Tennison}.
+If we carry over the intuition from B\'{e}zout-type theorems in $\mathbb{P}_{\mathbb{C}}^n$, we would expect $\chi^{\mco_X}(\mco_Y,\mco_Z) = e(\mco_Y)e(\mco_Z)$ precisely when $Y$ and $Z$ meet ``transversely'' --- that is, when their tangent cones intersect trivially.\footnote{We are \textbf{not} assuming that $Y$, $Z$, or $Y \cap Z$ are non-singular; for us, ``transverse'' is solely a condition on the dimension of the intersection of the tangent cones.} Algebraically, this amounts to saying that $\gr \mco_Y \otimes_{\gr \mco_X} \gr \mco_Z$ is zero-dimensional.
+One direction of this implication, that a transverse intersection implies the equality, is a result of Tennison \cite{Tennison} and holds for any regular local ring $A$.
 In \cite{Skalit} we put forth the following conjecture which asserts that $\chi^{\mco_X}$ alone is enough to detect transversality: